SharePoint Online outage on

 UptimeRobot.com

-UptimeRobot is a monitoring service that offers a range of features to help users keep track of their websites, domain expiration, SSL, cron job, and other systems.
+UptimeRobot is a monitoring service that offers a range of features.
+Features help users to keep track of their websites, domain expiration, SSL, cron job, and other systems.

 Secondary to their monitoring services, they offer private status pages, subscriber notifications, analytics, and a status page on a custom domain.

-With this status page provider, users can choose to hide or show a range of status page metrics, uptime percentage monitored URLs, and so on.
+With this status page provider, users can choose to hide or show a range of metrics.
+This could be status page metrics, uptime percentage monitored URLs, and more.
 If some monitors are paused, users can also hide them from the status page.

 UptimeRobot has a range of customization options so users can tailor status pages to their brand, by changing themes, logos, fonts, colors, and more.